Awaab's Law for landlords: damp and mould obligations

 What landlords should be doing now

 Three things put a landlord in a defensible position.
 First, a documented investigation process.
 When a tenant reports damp or mould, attend or commission an independent survey within a few working days; record the date, the report received, the action taken, and the outcome.
-The Renters' Rights Bill will codify timeframes — but a landlord with a habit of investigating within a week regardless will already comply with most plausible commencement standards.
+The Renters' Rights Act will codify timeframes for the private sector in due course — but a landlord with a habit of investigating within a week regardless will already comply with most plausible commencement standards.

 Second, an independent damp survey on file for any non-trivial case.
 Free damp checks from contractors who sell chemical DPC injection are not credible evidence.
 An independent surveyor — typically PCA member with CSRT (Certificated Surveyor in Remedial Treatment) qualification — has no contractor relationship and produces a written report that names the actual cause.
 That document is the central piece of evidence for any subsequent insurance, tribunal, or rent-repayment-order question.